jackhump/WGS-QC-Pipeline/version1.2/README.md

 *blacklist*: If true, filters initially based on blacklist file provided

-*blactlist_file*: Path to blacklist file. hg38 blacklist is contained within Accessory_Scripts folder
+*blacklist_file*: Path to blacklist file. hg38 blacklist is contained within Accessory_Scripts folder.
+Blacklist was taken from http://mitra.stanford.edu/kundaje/akundaje/release/blacklists/hg38-human/

 Chunking Metrics

 *NUM_CHUNK*: How much to break up the chromosome.
 For example, if 4, every chromosome will be broken in four and processed in parallel.
 Too high values may cause bugs

 *chromosomeLengths*: File of chromosome lengths.
-Used for chunking
+Used for chunking. hg38 chromosome sizes is contained within Accessory_Scripts folder.
+Sizes were taken from IGV at https://github.com/igvteam/igv/blob/master/genomes/sizes/hg38.chrom.sizes